-Benchmark crude for January delivery was up 18 cents at $97.38 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude for April delivery was up $1.54 to $104.13 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract added 19 cents in the previous session to close at $102.59.